-Here's a collection of various tools that are worth considering if you are a small or mid-size business and looking to do much of the work yourself.
-We've either looked at, or currently use the tools on this list.
+Here's a collection of various cloud-based marketing software, tools and apps that are worth considering if you are a small or mid-size financial business and looking to do much of the work yourself.
+We've either evaluated or currently use the tools on this list.

 Social Media Marketing & Management

 Spend less time on your social media management, and automate the process with these tools.

 Hootsuite allows you to schedule posts to multiple accounts, including Facebook, Twitter, Instagram, and LinkedIn.
 Hootsuite was once the de facto standard in social media automation, but now is relatively expensive compared to other options, and has restrictive contracts.

 Buffer allows you to quickly and easily schedule posts for all of your social accounts.

 Missinglettr creates strategic, automated social media campaigns that drive traffic for an entire year.

 Here are some websites where you can find highly skilled freelancers and virtual assistants to get the job done for you.